- A period cup is worn inside the vagina during her period.

 What is a period cup?

 A period cup is a small, soft, flexible cup made of silicone or rubber.
-It is placed inside a women’s vagina (close to the cervix) during her period.
+It is placed inside the vagina (close to the cervix) during her period.
 As blood leaves the uterus, it gets trapped inside the cup.
 Similar to tampons, there are different size cups that hold different amounts of blood, and there are also different brands and styles of period cups.
 Just like tampons, menstrual cups do not change your hymen or your “virginity.”
 If you have a small opening in your hymen, you may not be able to put the cup in and out easily.
 Some may be more comfortable than others.

 - Period cups should only be used to collect menstrual blood.